Ravenhammer-Research/netd/README.md

 - **Contact**: Don't hesitate to reach out: paige@paige.bio

 ## Do you really like this project?

-Don't hesitate to reach out: paige@paige.bio
+Would you like to make this work along-side your many racks of QFX 5100's in a meaningful capacity?
+I would like to see it myself and please don't hesitate to reach out: paige@paige.bio

 ## Roadmap